skeoop/skeoop.github.io/Assignments.md

 [PA2](assignments/PA2-Encryption) - File Encryption and Decryption based on a project at Hyperskill.org
    * [Using Strategy Pattern for Ciphers](assignments/Encryption-Strategy)

+[PA3](assignments/PA3-UnitConverter) a Unit Converter with graphics interface using JavaFX
+   * use polymorphism instead of "if" or "switch" when possible

 ## Labs

 * [Lab0 Getting Started](labs/Lab0-Getting-Started.doc)